Skip to content

 Why return records matter

 The record protects both sides.
 The borrower gets proof they returned the item, complete and in good order - which matters when a dispute surfaces months later about a cracked screen and three loans have happened since.
 The organisation gets damage attributed to the right loan while it is still attributable, and faults caught at check-in instead of on the next job.
 For kit that travels, like trade show equipment, the return inspection is often the only moment anyone looks at it between events.
+And at offboarding, the return record is what turns “we think they gave the laptop back” into something you can stand behind.

 Common mistakes